dxcy47/snipr/README.md

 # snipr

 snipr (snipper) is a simple screenshoting tool for linux (only works on x11, and requires libx11 to work).
-After running, click wherever you want the top left corner of your screenshot to be, and then click wherever you want the bottom right corner to be, and the result will be copied to your clipboard.
+After running, click on your screen wherever you want the first corner of your screenshot to be, and then click wherever you want the second corner to be, and the result will be copied to your clipboard.

 # TODO List
 - [ ] add config functionality